mplpl/unrar_amiga/README.md

 <h3>Wildcards</h3>

-Unrar supports wildcard in Windows style:
+Unrar supports wildcards in Windows style:
 * "?" = any character
 * "*" = any character sequence